ZehsTeam/repomods-wiki/docs/repolib/api/commands.md

 # Chat Commands

-The vanilla game has added a debug console where you can input chat commands.
+Chat command can either be executed in the chat or chat and debug console depending on how you register your chat command.

+### Chat

+Typing a chat command in the chat requires you to start with a `/`

+### Debug Console

+The debug console is a new vanilla addition added in v0.3.0

 ::: info
 You must enable `DeveloperMode` in the config settings to enable access to the debug console.
 :::

 ::: info
-Debug console commands can be executed in the main menu.
+Debug console commands can be executed at any time, even in the main menu and lobby menu.
 :::

-Chat command can either be executed in the chat or chat and debug console depending on how you register your chat command.

-Typing chat commands in the chat requires you to start with a `/`, while typing chat commands in the debug console doesn't.
+Typing a chat command in the debug console doesn't require you to start with a `/`

 To open the debug console, press the grave key (`) located to the left of the 1 key, below the ESC key, and above the TAB key.

+Tips:
+- You can scroll up and down with the up/down arrow keys or scroll wheel.
+Also when an option is selected you can press tab to complete it
+- You can use middle mouse click to redo the previous command you executed
+- Items & valuables spawn at the closest level point whilst enemies spawn in a room nearby

 ## Registering Debug Commands